 Women and girls have also had a variety of tortures, blood rites, and mutilations performed on their genitals.
 Many people in Western society are unaware that females can be circumcised.
 Some think the idea is a joke.
-When made aware of the reality of the practice, most find it repugnant.
+When made aware of the reality of the practice, most in the Western world find it repugnant.
 Yet the origins of female circumcision, and the justifications for its practice are very much similar to those of male circumcision.

 Like male circumcision, the origins of female circumcision are vague and difficult to trace.
 Many speculations exist as to its beginnings.

-Most historians agree that female circumcision was developed by many of the same peoples who practiced male circumcision, but probably originated much later.
+Most historians agree that female circumcision was developed by many of the same people who practiced male circumcision, but probably originated much later.
 It appears to have had a number of different origins, and at one time was practiced by many people who have since abandoned it.

 According to Hathout: